-from b corporation to smart science, heres how we define some commonly used terms around sustainability.
+from biodegradable to smart science, here's how we define some commonly used terms around sustainability.

 an ingredient or formula that will degrade into simple and benign components in the environment. method follows the highest technical standard for defining biodegradability, whereby at least 70% of organic ingredients break down within 28 days.

 the full quantity of carbon consumed to produce a product, run a company or complete an activity. method measures our product and company footprints using internationally recognized methods and constantly seeks ways to reduce our footprint wherever we can.

 an investment that results in an external reduction of carbon emissions. carbon offsets can take forms such as planting trees, investing in renewable energy technologies, or otherwise reducing the quantity of carbon in the atmosphere, thereby reducing global warming.

 CRADLE TO CRADLE®:

 a design framework for making products that are safe for people and embody environmental benefit, outlined in the book of the same name by chemist Michael Braungart and architect Bill McDonough.

 CRADLE TO CRADLE®-CERTIFIED:

 Cradle to Cradle® certification is the highest bar for green product design, evaluating formulation safety, green packaging design and manufacturing processes responsibility. method has the worlds only line of Cradle to Cradle® certified cleaning products.

 a material that will break down to simple, benign components in composting conditions.